abhi9cr7/Stock-Market-Predictor/README.md

 # Predicting stock market movement based on Tweets
-There are thousands of people who take twitter to talk about the stock market everyday.
-They use tweets to communicate with well renowned pundits and this can be a pretty good indicator of market movement.
+There are thousands of people who tweet about stock market everyday.
+They communicate with well renowned pundits on twitter about selling and buying opportunities.
+This can be a pretty good indicator of stock market movement.
 Using text mining and predictive modeling for predicting such market swings will be fun.

 ## Aim:
-The goal of this project is to predict the market trends based on tweets from notable stock market pundits.
+The main goal of this project is to predict the market trends based on tweets from notable stock market pundits.

 ## Steps:
 ### Its a 5 step process.